• About

 Source: Wikimedia Commons, Mamenloon Auyaums

-If you are looking for a Causeway Bay shopping mall, you won’t fall short of options – Causeway Bay is a paradise for shopping in Hong Kong.
+If you are looking for a Causeway Bay shopping mall, you won’t fall short of options – this district is a shopping paradise in Hong Kong.
 The neighborhood is home to countless shops and restaurants sure to cover everything you’re looking for.
 Before you check out some of the best restaurants in the area, work up an appetite with a full day of shopping at some of the best shopping centers in Hong Kong.

 Sogo